jacob-roling/portfolio/src/content/articles/rethinking-frontend-development-a-case-for-stimulus.md

 # https://youtube.com/clip/UgkxLAVixoBfIy-VAFwqK6ZaHgTIwLCZnpqO?si=hXBNKuXl9A3xIpYb
 ---

-I know my frontend journey wasn't unique in the slightest, I went from vanilla JS, HTML and CSS to component frameworks like React, Vue, Angular and Svelte but then I decided to learn backend development and everything changed.
+I, like many developers currently, are just now discovering the [once appreciated](https://github.com/MoOx/pjax) approach of building [Hypermedia](https://hypermedia.systems/hypermedia-reintroduction)-driven web applications.
+This, simply put, means utilising all of the REST methods semantics and fetching pure HTML from the server to be swapped directly into the DOM, as opposed to fetching JSON and using a framework such as React to render it as HTML on the client.

-I, like many developers currently, are discovering the value of [Hypermedia](https://hypermedia.systems/hypermedia-reintroduction)-driven web applications as opposed to fetching and converting JSON to HTML on the client-side.
+This approach moves the rendering to the server (or edge function), most commonly achieved through a templating engine, and makes all of your framework code responsible for fetching JSON and rendering it as HTML obsolete.

-The problem with this approach is that everyone still needs a little client-side interactivity here and there, and for components such as menus, that shouldn't require a network request.
+This is great but everyone now and again a little client-side interactivity is needed for components such as menus.
+Components that must not require a network request to work.
+Thus, many developers turn to using a library like React with their server though [inertia](https://inertiajs.com) or a scripting language inside their HTML like [Alpine.js](https://alpinejs.dev) or [\_hyperscript](https://hyperscript.org) - popular with [htmx](https://htmx.org) developers.

-So many developers either turn back to React (using [inertia](https://inertiajs.com)) or use a scripting language inside their HTML like [Alpine.js](https://alpinejs.dev) or [\_hyperscript](https://hyperscript.org) - popular with [htmx](https://htmx.org) developers.
+My goal is to convince you that Stimulus, when paired with Signals and the Hypermedia-driven approach to building web applications, should be taken seriously as a

 ## The Problem